-OT-890, -892 Advanced Exposition in the Old Testament
+OT-890 Advanced Exposition in the Old Testament

 Advanced level exposition of selected Old Testament passages are examined utilizing Hebrew exegetical skills.
-Students may choose to focus on Hebrew or Greek, or, select from each.
-[4 credits each; Th.M. only.]
+4 credits each; Th.M. only.

 Biblical Languages: Greek

 NT-772 Elementary Greek 1

 A study of the basic principles of New Testament Greek for students who have not had Greek or who would benefit from a review of the elements of the language.